-Mindfulness-based meditation helps teenagers with cancerMarch 13th, 2014 in Psychology & Psychiatry /
+Mindfulness-based meditation helps teenagers with cancerMarch 13, 2014 in Medicine & Health / Psychology & Psychiatry

 Mindfulness-based meditation could lessen some symptoms associated with cancer in teens, according to the results of a clinical trial intervention led by researchers at the University of Montreal and its affiliated CHU Sainte-Justine children's hospital.